-Optional Programs

-Advanced Standing Programs
+Optional Programs Advanced Standing Programs

-The Department of Psychology offers combined, accelerated undergraduate and graduate programs and graduate advanced standing programs.
+The Department of Psychology offers combined and graduate advanced standing programs.
 These flexible programs give students solid professional credentials in more than one field, improving their marketability and expanding their career options.

-A specialization in psychology may be used as the basis for the combined undergraduate-graduate professional degree programs in law (B.S./J.D.), business (B.S./M.B.A.), public administration (B.S./M.P.A.), or personnel and human resources development (B.S./PHRD) offered by the university.
-Students earning a B.S. in Psychology degree can apply for advanced standing in the M.S. in Rehabilitation and Mental Health Counseling program.
+A specialization in psychology may be used as the basis for the combined undergraduate-graduate professional degree programs in law (B.S./J.D.).
+Students earning a B.S. in Psychological Science degree can apply for advanced standing in the M.S. in Rehabilitation and Mental Health Counseling program.

-For undergraduate psychology majors, it is possible to earn a Master of Science in Rehabilitation and Mental Health Counseling with Advanced Standing or a Master of Science in Personnel and Human Resources Department (PHRD) in one-and a-half years instead of the normal two years.
+For undergraduate psychology majors, it is possible to earn a Master of Science in Rehabilitation and Mental Health Counseling with Advanced Standing in one-and a-half years instead of the normal two years.
 By taking psychology courses that apply to the rehabilitation and mental health counseling or PHRD program, graduate program coursework can be reduced by up to 15 credit hours, or one full-time semester.